Citi is an advertising partner.

 With the Citi Rewards+ Card, you’ll earn 2X points on the first $6,000 you spend each year at supermarkets and gas stations, then 1X points, as well as 1X points on non-category purchases.

-This no-annual-fee card is a great option for everyday spending, with one of its unique benefits being a round-up feature.
+This no-annual-fee card is a solid option for everyday spending, especially if you find yourself making lots of smaller purchases rather than only using your card for big occasional shopping.
+That’s because one of its unique benefits is a round-up feature.
 Each purchase you make with the Citi Rewards+ is rounded up to the nearest 10 points, regardless of how small the purchase is, and there’s no cap on the number of points you can earn.

 In terms of a first-year welcome offer, you can earn 20,000 bonus points after spending $1,500 in purchases within your first three months.
-Plus, for those looking to pay off a large, upcoming purchase or existing credit card debt, the Citi Rewards+ offers a 0 percent intro APR for 15 months on both purchases and balance transfers (followed by a 17.99 percent to 27.99 percent variable APR).
-Note, balance transfers must be made within your first four months of owning the card, or you’ll lose access to the introductory rate.
+Plus, for those looking to pay off a large, upcoming purchase or existing credit card debt, the Citi Rewards+ offers a 0 percent intro APR for 15 months on both purchases and balance transfers (followed by a 18.74 percent to 28.74 percent variable APR).
+Note that balance transfers must be made within your first four months of owning the card to take advantage of the intro terms.

 Now, let’s take a closer look at a few Citi Rewards+ Card benefits that make it a great option for everyday purchases.